schwern/Pinto-Server/README.md

 repository must already exist at this location.
 This attribute is required.

+## auth

+The hashref of authentication options, if authentication is to be used within the server.
+One of the options must be 'backend', to specify which Authen::Simple:: class to use; the other key/value pairs will be passed as-is to the Authen::Simple class.

-## port
+## default_port

-The port number the server shall listen on.
-The default is 3000.
+Returns the default port number that the server will listen on.
+This is a class attribute.

-## daemon

-If true, Pinto::Server will fork and run in a separate process.
-Default is false.

-# METHODS

-## run()

-Starts the Pinto::Server.
-Returns a PSGI-compatible code reference.

 # SUPPORT